rbeyer/lpsc_template/README.txt

-This is a LaTeX 2e version of the of a LaTeX template for LPSC.
+This is a LaTeX 2e version of the of a LaTeX template for LPSC and other LPI meetings.
 This directory contains example files and some of the original files distributed by the LPI.
 The template file uses several pacakages, but most LaTeX distributions should have these packages already.

 Details about how to use the template can be found in the text of the template file.
 There is both a PNG and EPS version of the